 There are many reasons why a child may be recommended to get braces.
 Developmental concerns including crooked, overlapping, and overcrowded teeth, or malocclusion, also known as a “bad bite,” are all concerns that braces can correct.
 If corrected at a young age, it can prevent further complications in the future, such as tooth and jaw problems.
 Here at Central Texas Orthodontics, it is our goal to help each of our patients achieve radiantly beautiful and healthy smiles.
 That is why, we offer personalized braces for children.

 There is no exact age that is required for children to begin orthodontic treatment.
 However, the American Association of Orthodontists recommends visiting the orthodontist around age seven.
 By this age, most children have a mix of baby teeth and adult teeth, making it easier for the orthodontist to diagnose and correct tooth and jaw problems sooner and without surgery.

 Some children are excited to receive their braces, seeing them as a sign that their teenage years are just around the corner.
 However, some children may be a little reluctant at first, wondering if they will hurt, or how long they will have to have them.
-Our professionals have a standard and passion for helping children, and their guardians, to feel as comfortable as possible throughout the entire process, and help patients, and their parents, gain a full understanding each step of the way.
+Our professionals have a standard and passion for helping children, and their guardians, feel as comfortable as possible throughout the entire process and help patients, and their parents, gain a full understanding each step of the way.